-As can be seen in Figure 1, the pre-sample mask acts as an array of apertures and creates small beamlets incident on the detector mask, which blocks part of the radiation impinging on the detector pixels.
-The magnified pitch of the pre-sample mask is matched to the pitch of the detector mask.
-The relative displacement of two masks along the x-axis results in an illumination fraction which determines the phase sensitivity of this XPCI system, and allows phase signal extraction from only two complementary positions of those masks19.
+As can be seen in Fig. 1, the pre-sample mask acts as an array of apertures and creates small beamlets incident on the detector mask, which blocks part of the radiation impinging

-The common fabrication procedure for these masks consists of a photolithography process followed by electroplating where heavy elements such as gold are usually used20.
-A number of techniques have been proposed to fabricate X-ray absorption gratings/masks as well as increase their performance, most of which were through the LIGA process^{21-24}.
-They have mainly attempted to increase the height to pitch ratio (aspect ratio) or field of view of gratings but realizing both goals at the same time has posed severe difficulties^{25-29}.
-In fact, the smaller the pitch of these gratings, the more the fabrication process becomes difficult in electroforming, since achieving a uniform and relatively defect-free pattern requires considerable time and cost.
-Especially high X-ray energies demand higher aspect ratios and therefore, producing high yield gratings in desired large size is still challenging, even for large pitches.
+The common fabrication procedure for these masks consists of a photolithography process followed by electroplating where heavy elements such as gold are usually used.20 A number of techniques have been proposed to fabricate x-ray absorption gratings/masks as well as increase their performance, most of which were through the Lithography, Electroplating, and Molding (LIGA) process.^{21-24} They have mainly attempted to increase the height to pitch ratio (aspect ratio) or field of view of gratings but realizing both goals at the same time has posed severe difficulties.25-29 In fact, the smaller the pitch of these gratings, the more the fabrication process becomes difficult in electroforming since achieving a uniform and relatively defect-free pattern requires considerable time and cost.
+Especially high x-ray energies demand higher aspect ratios and therefore, producing high yield gratings in desired large size is still challenging, even for large pitches.

 However, a few other approaches have been suggested for grating fabrication.
-In a study, a hard X-ray multiple slice was proposed through a stacked-sliced technique for grating interferometry, where Al and Ta foils were used30.
-Also a multilayer deposition approach has been reported to achieve X-ray gratings with a sub-micron pitch but low aspect ratio and small area31.
-In a work, an imprinting method was proposed to fabricate low cost Pd-based metallic glass absorption gratings in a fast manner32.
-Another research work used Gd element to produce absorption grating for the X-ray and neutron grating interferometry33.
-Some researchers adopted a micro-casting approach to produce X-ray absorption gratings with Bismuth at low cost^{34,35}.
+In a study, a hard x-ray multiple slice was proposed through a stacked-sliced technique for grating interferometry, where Al and Ta foils were used.30 Also a multilayer deposition approach has been reported to achieve x-ray gratings with a sub-micron pitch but low aspect ratio and small area.31 In a work, an imprinting method was proposed to fabricate low cost Pd-based metallic glass absorption gratings in a fast manner.32 Another research work used Gd to produce absorption grating for the x-ray and neutron grating interferometry.33 Some researchers adopted a micro-casting a)Author to whom correspondence should be addressed: s_saghamanesh@ sbu.ac.ir approach to produce x-ray absorption gratings with bismuth at low cost.
+34,35